raysan5/raylib/README.md

 limitations
 -----------

-raylib presents some limitation by design for code simplicity, some forks, alternatives and samples are available to overcome most of them but it's up to the users to modify the library for their specific needs.
+raylib presents some limitations by design for code simplicity.
+Some forks, alternatives, and samples are available to overcome most of them but it's up to the users to modify the library for their specific needs.

   - Single window with single OpenGL context by default, no multi-window support
   - Window resize and move stops the rendering loop on platforms supporting a window
-  - `RenderTextures` are flipped vertically, as provided by OpenGL, it's up to user to draw then flipped to screen
+  - `RenderTextures` are flipped vertically, as provided by OpenGL, it's up to the user to draw them flipped to the screen
   - Font rasterization has lower quality than alternatives using `Freetype2`, `HarfBuzz` or `Slug`
   - Text drawing does not support RTL, ligatures or emojis